 In frame B we have a very thin impenetrable plate with a slot in it – oriented in parallel to the xB-axis and at level yB = yA = 0.
 We indicate quantities referring to the slot by a sub-script “s“.

-The slot’s left end is located at xB = 0, i.e. it coincides with the origin of B‘s coordinate system:
+The slot’s left end is located at xB = 0, i.e. it coincides with the origin of B‘s coordinate system.
+The plate and the slot do not move in frame B:

 Below the plate is nothing.
 So, if the rod could pass the slot’s opening under certain conditions, the rod would just move on in negative y-direction.